lukin0110/pike.ninja/docs/pitch.md

 ## PITCH v1.0 rc1-beta

-The rise of Augmented Reality apps, like Pokemon Go, creates massive opportunities for Ad publishers.
-Today, enough tools are available to create Augmented Reality content.
+The rise of Augmented Reality apps, like Pokemon Go, creates massive opportunities for Ad publishers.ech be Today, enough tools are available to create Augmented Reality content.
 Yet no platform is available to run & monitor your advertising campaigns.

 That's why we’ve build Pike.
 With Pike we open up the Augmented reality world for ad publishers with a platform to create campaigns.
 For app developers we provide integrations to monetize their apps by showing augmented ads from publishers.